Professional support for services working with Avoidant Restrictive Food Intake Disorder (ARFID)

 • I’m setting up a service, are there any resources?

 We have also co-developed an ARFID Severity Index and Severity Matrix tool for both children and adults with our national partners.
 These tools, and their support tools can support services in thinking about their acceptance criteria for both CYP and adults.
-The matrix tools have been shared nationally and are currently undergoing a proof-of-concept scoping validation research process.
+The matrix tools are currently undergoing a proof-of-concept scoping validation research process.

 Other national resources available include: